syncfusion-content/windowsforms-docs/WindowsForms/HTMLUI/HTML-Elements.md

 ## STYLE Element

 The STYLE element is used to implement custom style in a document.
 It occurs inside the head section.
-An external style sheet is linked by using the &lt;link&gt; tag in a HTML document.
+An external style sheet is linked by using the <link> tag in a HTML document.
 The StyleElementImpl class is invoked for defining the properties and methods of the style element.